CIII-DT: Analog-to-digital conversion

 In January 2020, the transmitter power of CIII-TV-2 (Bancroft) was temporarily reduced to prevent an overload caused by high VSWR at the site.
 On December 4, 2020, the CRTC approved a request from Corus Entertainment to shut down CIII-DT-27 and CIII-TV-2 (among other Global retransmitters) in favour of multiplexing CIII-DT-27 via CHEX-DT and CIII-TV-2 via CKWS-DT Kingston.
 This decision saw the CRTC abandon a promise made in 2010 to have the owners of Global Television transition CIII-TV-2 to digital.
-CIII-TV-2 continued to operate as an NTSC analogue retransmitter until August 31, 2022.
-The CIII-TV-2 transmitter that operated out of Vennachar for close to 50 years was possibly the last over the air analogue transmitter to rebroadcast Global in Ontario.
+CIII-TV-2 continued to operate as an NTSC analog retransmitter until August 31, 2022.
+The CIII-TV-2 transmitter that operated out of Vennachar for close to 50 years was possibly the last over the air analog transmitter to rebroadcast Global in Ontario.
 It is unclear what Industry Canada will now use VHF channel 11, the spectrum that had been allocated for CIII-TV-2 digital, for.
+Despite gaining approval to close CIII-DT-27, it remains on air.